 Be sure to also get the agreement in writing or a formal legal document.
 Your debt negotiation attorney will help you with proper documentation.
 In this way, you will have security if you need valid and legal proof.

 Many debtors make a verbal agreement through phone calls with their creditors.
 Without any legal proof of the debt negotiation, a credit company or lender might claim that the payment was a partial payment of the entire balance and not a settlement.

 The payment should be made when the negotiation has been written, and both the creditor and debtor signed into it.
 Make sure to pay the exact amount and on the date as negotiated and agreed.

 Consult a Portland Debt Negotiation Attorney Today!

 Whether you want debt relief or want to undergo debt negotiation with your creditor, it is best to seek professional and legal assistance.
-We at Michael D. O’Brien and Associates P.C offer FREE INITIAL CONSULTATION to start your debt negotiation journey.
+We at Michael D. O’Brien and Associates P.C offer FREE INITIAL CASE EVALUATION to start your debt negotiation journey.
 You can also call our Oregon attorneys at (503) 694-4445 to help you with your case immediately.

 We are proud to be a debt relief agency with nationally-certified consumer bankruptcy attorneys in Oregon!
 Our reliable bankruptcy attorneys have years of experience handling cases of bankruptcy and non-bankruptcy alternatives.
 Through this process, we will help you towards a fresh start and financially smarter to avoid bankruptcy and financial freedom.